Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

 The situation changes when one considers spin observables.
-While there is no real difference at lower energies, however, at the high energies ($T_\gamma =2700 \sim 2887$~MeV) considered here, the beam asymmetry $\Sigma_B$ shown in Fig.~\ref{fig:photo52b_he_sb}(a) can distinguish clearly between the parameter sets corresponding to Fig.~\ref{fig:photo52b_he}(a) on the one hand and Figs.~\ref{fig:photo52b_he}(b,c) on the other.
+While there is no real difference at lower energies, at the high energies ($T_\gamma =2700 \sim 2887$~MeV) considered here, the beam asymmetry $\Sigma$ shown in Fig.~\ref{fig:photo52b_he_sb}(a) can distinguish clearly between the parameter sets corresponding to Fig.~\ref{fig:photo52b_he}(a) on the one hand and Figs.~\ref{fig:photo52b_he}(b) and (c) on the other.
 The marked differences are due to the marked differences in the values for the $NN\eta$ coupling constant $g_{NN\eta}^{}$, which is vanishingly small ($g_{NN\eta}^{}=0.07$) for the set corresponding to Fig.~\ref{fig:photo52b_he}(a) and much larger (and about the same, $g_{NN\eta}^{}=1.62$ and $g_{NN\eta}^{}=1.38$, respectively) for Figs.~\ref{fig:photo52b_he}(b) and (c).
 This finding shows that the beam asymmetry at higher energies can impose more stringent constraints, in particular, on the $NN\eta$ coupling constant.
 In any case, judging from the results in the present investigation, we expect the upper limit of the $NN\eta$ coupling constant to be not much larger than $g_{NN\eta}^{}\approx 1.7$.

-These parameter sets also lead to noticeable differences --- albeit not quite as large --- for the target asymmetry $\Sigma_T$, as shown in Fig.~\ref{fig:photo52b_he_sb}(b).
-Of particular importance, however, is that this observable can clearly distinguish between whether one employs pseudoscalar or pseudovector coupling at the $NN\eta$ vertex which the results of Figs.~\ref{fig:photo52b_he}(b,c) and the respective curves of Fig.~\ref{fig:photo52b_he_sb}(a) cannot do.
+These parameter sets also lead to noticeable differences --- albeit not quite as large --- for the target asymmetry $T$, as shown in Fig.~\ref{fig:photo52b_he_sb}(b).
+Of particular importance, however, is that this observable may distinguish between the use of the pseudoscalar or the pseudovector coupling at the $NN\eta$ vertex, which the results of Figs.~\ref{fig:photo52b_he}(b) and (c) and the respective curves of Fig.~\ref{fig:photo52b_he_sb}(a) cannot do.
+Of course, one should keep in mind that the target asymmetry can be more sensitive to the effects of the FSI than the beam asymmetry does, as Eq.(\ref{spin-asym}) indicates.
+Therefore, one should be cautious in drawing strong conclusions from the present results, which do not account for the FSI explicitly.